WWE Hall of Famer Rocky Johnson passes away

-(Gray News) - Rocky “Soul Man” Johnson, father of Dwayne “The Rock” Johnson, has passed away at age 75.
+(Gray News) - The father of actor Dwayne “The Rock” Johnson has died.

 Johnson’s career began in the 1960s and took off in the 1980s when he started his WWE career.